pact2024/pact2024.github.io/workshops/index.md

 ## Important Dates
 *	Submission deadline for workshops: July 3, 2024.
-*	Submission deadline for tutorials: July 31, 2024.
+*	Submission deadline for tutorials: August 8, 2024.
 *	Workshop/Tutorials to be held on October 13, 2024 (full day) and October 16, 2024 (afternoon).

 ## Proposal Submission